wantnon/pixelToolKit-for-cocos2dx/README.md

 ==========
 by yang chao (wantnon), 2014-5-4

-pixel ToolKit for cocos2dx is a simple pixel extension for cocos2d-x, provide an easy way to create and draw static and dynamic(destructible) pixel objects.
+pixel ToolKit for cocos2dx is a simple pixel game extension for cocos2d-x, provide an easy way to create and draw static and dynamic(destructible) pixel objects.

 the ToolKit based on cocos2d-x 2.2.